yuvalofek/yuvalofek/README.md

 * **[Natural Language Processing](https://github.com/yuvalofek/NLP) (NumPy, Pandas, NLTK, Logging, Argparse, PyTorch)** - Course projects
 * **[Sound & Space](https://github.com/yuvalofek/Sound_and_Space) (Matlab)** - Coursework

-## Contact:
-There is nothing better than chatting and sharing my work with others :)

-You can get in touch with me through [Linkedin](https://www.linkedin.com/in/yuval-epstain-ofek-6647a314a/) or via [email](/email.JPG).

 <!--
 **yuvalofek/yuvalofek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.